popey/snappy-docs/build-snaps/java.md

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
 In this case we have two parts, the FreePlane source, and a remote `desktop-glib-only` helper part.
 In other cases these can point to local directories, remote git repositories, or tarballs.

 The `desktop-glib-only` helper remote part will configure the runtime environment so that the application integrates well with the desktop envrionment.
-Other remote parts are available, and can be searched via the `snapcraft search` command.
+Other remote parts are available, and can be discovered via the `snapcraft search` command.

 The gradle plugin can build the application using standard parameters.
 In this case however we have overridden some gradle parameters (to disable testing, and prevent a new git tag being created), and set an appropriate `JAVA_HOME` in a `build:` script snippet.
 In the `install:` script snippet we're unpacking the built application into a directory which later gets incorporated into the final snap, defined by the `$SNAPCRAFT_PART_INSTALL` variable.